AlwaysEconomist/E-Commerce-Analysis-in-MySQL-and-Excel/README.md

 FROM
     Product_Sales;

--- 9. Which products have the highest profit margin?
+-- 8. Which products have the highest profit margin?
 --  Prioritizes high-margin products to maximize profit and resource allocation.
--- The top 10 products boasting an impressive profit margin of approximately 50% are predominantly from the home appliances and sports categories, highlighting these segments as key drivers of high profitability and potential areas for targeted expansion.

 WITH Product_Sales AS (
     SELECT